kmmuntasir/atrium-tabs/docs/tasks_list/06_tab_management.md

 **Description:**
 Add context menu to move a tab to a group from the Chrome tab bar.

+**Status:** Skipped (Chrome API limitation)

+**Note:**
+Chrome Extensions cannot show a custom group selection menu or custom UI in the tab bar context menu.
+Only a single menu item can be added, and group selection must be handled elsewhere (e.g., via extension popup).
+Therefore, this feature cannot be implemented as described.

 **Acceptance Criteria:**
-- Context menu appears on tab right-click.
+- Context menu appears on tab right-click. *(Not possible as described)*
-- Tab moves to selected group.
+- Tab moves to selected group. *(Not possible as described)*
-- Unit test: Context menu logic.
+- Unit test: Context menu logic. *(N/A)*
-- Integration test: Tab moves in UI and storage.
+- Integration test: Tab moves in UI and storage. *(N/A)*

 **Dependencies:** ATRIUM-0030